EliaRitzmann/ransom-note-generator/README.md

 Generate and save a ransom note GIF.

--text (string): The text to be used in the ransom note.
+- text (string): The text to be used in the ransom note.
--outputFolder (string): The path to the output folder where the GIF will be saved.
+- outputFolder (string): The path to the output folder where the GIF will be saved.
--numberOfFrames (number): The number of frames in the GIF.
+- numberOfFrames (number): The number of frames in the GIF.
--frameDelay (number): The delay between frames in milliseconds.
+- frameDelay (number): The delay between frames in milliseconds.
--options (optional): RansomNoteOptions object with properties seed, backgroundColor, and spacing.
+- options (optional): RansomNoteOptions object with properties seed, backgroundColor, and spacing.
 Returns a Promise resolving to an object with properties text, filePath, and options.

 **Static Methods**